Swanand-Yadav/Java-programming/README.md

 #This repo is for java programs.
+Here you will get variety in logic